smart-data-models/dataModel.Transportation/Vehicle/doc/spec_IT.md

         model: https://schema.org/Text
         type: Property
     battery:
-      description: 'The current percentage of battery left in case of an electric vehicle, or a device connected to the vehicle'
+      description: The current percentage of battery left in case of an electric vehicle, or a device connected to the vehicle
       maximum: 1
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     bearing:
-      description: "Gives the vehicle GPS angle measured in a clockwise direction from the True North.
-SameAs 'bearing' field from GTFS Realtime message-Position(https://developers.google.com/transit/gtfs-realtime/reference#message-position)"
+      description: Gives the vehicle GPS angle measured in a clockwise direction from the True North.
+SameAs 'bearing' field from GTFS Realtime message-Position(https://developers.google.com/transit/gtfs-realtime/reference#message-position)
       type: number
       x-ngsi:
         model: https://schema.org/Number